 The Company operates in many countries throughout the world.
 Each country has its own income tax regulations and many of these countries have additional income and other taxes applied at state, provincial and local levels.
 The Company's international investments are complex and subject to interpretation in each jurisdiction from a legal and tax perspective.
 The Company's tax filings are subject to audit by local authorities and the Company's positions in these tax filings may be challenged.
 The Company may not be successful in defending these positions and could be involved in lengthy and costly litigation during this process and could be subject to additional income taxes, interest and penalties.
-The Company may not be able to receive a tax benefit from its taxable losses in domestic or foreign jurisdictions, depending on the timing and extent of such losses.
 This outcome could have a material adverse effect on the business, financial condition and results of operations of the Company.